 Mrs Sinclair is in the school Careers Library most Thursday lunchtimes between September and March providing a drop-in advice service - students from any year group are welcome.

 As usual, we will have impartial and professional careers advice available in school on the days exam results are collected.
-There is also further support provided locally for students and parents with next steps; see details on the flyer below.
+There is also further support provided locally and nationally for students and parents with next steps; see details on the flyers below.

 There is still access to a countrywide Exam Results Helpline, provided by the National Careers Service, which uses the same phone number on which you can always access careers advice right the way through the year.